blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 ## Conclusion

-This data analysis and visualisation project utilized PostgreSQL and Tableau to explore global covid cases.
-We were able to answer our initial objective as following:
+In this data analysis and visualization project, we utilized PostgreSQL and Tableau to explore global COVID-19 cases.
+Our objective was to gain insights from the data, and we have successfully achieved the following key findings:

-- Which continent has the highest amount of total cases and which has the highest death count?

-- Which country has the highest amount of total cases relative to population count and which has the highest death count relative to the population count?
+- Continent Analysis: Asia has the highest total number of COVID-19 cases, reaching 2.969 million, while Europe has the highest death count, exceeding 20.5 million.
+Oceania has the highest case count compared to its population, accounting for 31.16% of its inhabitants, while South America has the highest death count relative to its population at 0.31%.

-- Are there any questionable data inputs in the dataset?
+- Country Analysis: The United States has the highest total number of cases, surpassing 1.033 million, and Cyprus has the highest relative amount of cases, with 73.76% of its population reported as infected.
+The United States also has the highest absolute death count, reaching 11 million, while Peru has the highest relative death count at 0.65%.

+- Case Trends: China experienced a significant spike in new cases on December 19, 2022, with over 411 million new cases reported, peaking at 5 million new cases before that.
+In contrast, most other countries displayed spikes in new cases during January and February 2022.
+Additionally, the new cases curves for other countries exhibit noticeable fluctuations.

-- Can we predict the development of new cases and total cases?
+- Predictive Visualisation: Using Tableau, we successfully implemented a visual prediction of the curve for new cases and total cases, enabling us to anticipate future trends based on historical data.

+Through the combined power of PostgreSQL and Tableau, we have gained valuable insights into the global COVID-19 situation.
+These findings contribute to our understanding of the spread and impact of the virus, aiding in informed decision-making and response efforts.